dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 #### Cons

-* **Tight coupling to external protocols:** Each microservice must understand and correctly handle potentially multiple types of external authentication data and formats (e.g., OAuth2, OpenID Connect, cookies).
-As a result, services must support protocol-specific logic (e.g., JWT parsing, OAuth2 token validation, cookie decoding) and are exposed to external semantics, expiration rules, and revocation mechanisms, increasing implementation complexity and brittleness.
+* **Tight coupling to external protocols:** Each microservice must understand and correctly handle potentially multiple types of external authentication data and formats (e.g., [OAuth2](https://www.rfc-editor.org/rfc/rfc6749), [OIDC](https://openid.net/specs/openid-connect-core-1_0.html), cookies).
+As a result, services must support protocol-specific logic (e.g., [JWT](https://www.rfc-editor.org/rfc/rfc7519) parsing, OAuth2 token validation, cookie decoding) and are exposed to external semantics, expiration rules, and revocation mechanisms, increasing implementation complexity and brittleness.
 Changes to external identity providers or protocols typically break internal service behavior.
 * **Increased security risk:** If external authentication data is leaked, any internal service exposed, intentionally or not, can potentially be accessed directly using the leaked token.
-* **Unsuitable for zero-trust or multi-tenant environments:** Trust assumptions and lack of verifiability conflict with the security guarantees required in these environments.
+* **Unsuitable for [Zero Trust](https://csrc.nist.gov/pubs/sp/800/207/final) or multi-tenant environments:** Trust assumptions and lack of verifiability conflict with the security guarantees required in these environments.
 * **Privacy concern:** Because externally visible authentication data is reused internally, identifiers intended for internal use (e.g., subject IDs in JWTs) may become externally observable.
-This can violate privacy requirements by enabling cross-context linkability and may conflict with regulations such as the GDPR.
+This can violate privacy requirements by enabling cross-context linkability and may conflict with regulations such as the GDPR or the CCPA.

 ### Simple Service-Level Identity Forwarding

 This pattern builds on the previous one but introduces a lightweight form of internal identity abstraction.
 While the edge component still forwards the externally received authentication data (e.g., an access token, ID token, session cookie, or certificate) to internal services, each microservice no longer forwards this data unchanged.
 Instead, a microservice extracts the relevant identity information (e.g., user ID, roles, scopes) from the incoming request and creates a simplified representation of the identity, such as a plain JSON object, a self-signed JWT, or even a single value embedded in a query or path parameter, when making calls to downstream services.
+As with the previous pattern, the verification of the initially received authentication data may require contacting a Verifier, which depending on the authentication protocol and data used, could be an authorization server that issued the token or, for example, an OCSP responder to check the revocation status of a certificate.

 ![Simple Service-Level Identity Forwarding](../assets/Simple_Service_Level_Identity_Forwarding.svg)

 This internal identity representation is not strongly cryptographically protected and often relies on implicit trust between services.
 As a result, downstream services must trust the integrity and correctness of the identity information forwarded by their upstream callers.

-The actual validation of the received authentication data, represented by the dotted line in steps 3 of the diagram above, depends on the type of authentication data used.
-For example, in the case of an opaque token, the service must call the appropriate identity provider endpoint to retrieve the associated data.
+As with the previous pattern and as also said above, the actual verification of the received authentication data, represented by the dotted line in steps 3 of the diagram above, depends on the type of authentication data used.
+For example, in the case of an opaque token, the service must call the appropriate identity provider, respectively, authorization server endpoint to retrieve the associated data.
 If the token is self-descriptive, such as a JWT, the service needs the corresponding key material to verify its signature, and so on.

 #### Pros